List of Great Lakes museum and historic ships: SS Col. James M Schoonmaker (Toledo, Ohio)

 Col. James M. Schoonmaker sailed from 1911 to 1980.
-She was first owned by the Shenango Furnace Company under her present name and was sold to the Cleveland-Cliffs Iron Company, which renamed her Willis B Boyer.
+She was first owned by the Shenango Furnace Company under her present name and was sold to the Cleveland-Cliffs Iron Company, which renamed her Willis B. Boyer.
 Col. James M. Schoonmaker was the largest bulk freighter in the world when commissioned.
 In an ambitious restoration, Col James M. Schoonmaker was re-christened with its original name July 1, 2011, on the 100th anniversary of the ship's launching in Toledo, Ohio.
 In October 2012, she was moved with great fanfare from her longtime berth at International Park in Toledo downriver to a site next to the new home of the National Museum of the Great Lakes.
 Ship and museum which opened to the public in Spring 2014.

 SS William G Mather (Cleveland, Ohio)

-William G. Mather was a laker built in 1925 and a former flagship for the Cleveland-Cliffs Iron Company.
+SS William G. Mather was a laker built in 1925 and a former flagship for the Cleveland-Cliffs Iron Company.
 It is now a maritime museum, open to the public, in Cleveland's North Coast Harbor.